AnkitJha1998/Buddy-Finder-Application/README.md

 <br>

 The admin's path can be tracked and on long tap, it is shown on map.
-Below screenshots display the paty taken by the admin in real time.
+Below screenshots display the path taken by the admin in real time.

 ![admin Path](https://user-images.githubusercontent.com/37044020/84533515-e4020200-ad05-11ea-9ca4-5d725d3945b0.png)